 This report explores the myriad roles the arts could, and do, play in the service of mental health in Greater Manchester (GM), and is written in the context of the Devolution deal of 2014.
 GM is the UK’s first city region to have made the arts and culture integral to its health strategy.
 The report (download here) comprises a comparative study of practices in Finland and the USA, using a psychological perspective.
 Practical examples are presented, followed by Insights into how they apply to GM.
 The report is a result of a Churchill Travelling Fellowship for which during 2017 I visited over 40 organisations in Finland and the US.

-My deepest thanks and gratitude to the many people (more than 300!) who gave me their time, their views and insights, and their experiences that made producing this report possible and enjoyable – and challenging!
+My thanks and gratitude to every one of more than 300 people who kindly gave me their time, their views and insights, and their experiences that made producing this report possible and enjoyable – and challenging!
 I hope I have reflected the value of some of the amazing examples I observed and participated in – and why we should take notice.

 Last month I began sharing the findings of my Fellowship, starting with the first meeting of the Live Well: Make Art network following the successful Great Places Scheme for Greater Manchester (Join us!
 Mailing list: email@example.com).
 The event explored how the arts can address social isolation and loneliness by building positive social connections.

 Throughout June I’m sharing my findings with several groups.
 On Monday 4th June the Manchester Central CCG (Care Commissioning Group) will consider the findings and the implications.
 I hope that the report will enable us to broker new relationships between the health and arts sectors.

 On 5th June, Clive Parkinson at Arts for Health (where my Fellowship began) and Professor Jill Bennett, Director of Sydney, Australia’s Big Anxiety Festival will share her work from the 2017 festival which saw 75 events across Sydney, with 140,000 visitors and 16 major commissions.
 Book a place at the free event here.